datacamp/courses-introduction-to-python/chapter4.md

 np.median(x)
 ```

-The baseball data is available as a 2D Numpy matrix with 3 columns (height, weight, age) and 1015 rows.
-The name of this Numpy matrix is `np_baseball`.
+The baseball data is available as a 2D Numpy array with 3 columns (height, weight, age) and 1015 rows.
+The name of this Numpy array is `np_baseball`.
 However, when restructuring the data, something went wrong: some height values are abnormally high.
 Follow the instructions and discover which summary statistic is most suited if you're dealing with so-called _outliers_.

 *** =instructions
 - Create Numpy array `np_height`, that is equal to first column of `np_baseball`.